Parks & Recreation Department

 In 1969 Congress passed the National Environmental Policy Act (NEPA) that provides statutory protection of natural ecosystems on federal lands, and also offers the public the opportunity to consider the environmental implications of revegetating federal landscaped with introduced versus native plants (Richards 1998).
 Then in 1995, 9 federal agencies and 53 organizations created the Native Plant Conservation Initiative National Strategy for the protection of native plants.
 Work on the National Strategy is continued today by the Plant Conservation Alliance.

-The Mary S Young Volunteers have formed a non-profit organization to align with their mission of eradicating Mary S Young Park of invasive species.
+The Mary S Young volunteers have a mission of eradicating Mary S Young Park of invasive species.
 This group, in cooperation with the Parks and Recreation Department, provides oversight and coordination of volunteer projects at Mary S Young.

 We hope to see you at the park or on the trails!